romanenko/covid19-safety-information/docs/docs/chatbot-logic.md

 ];
 ```

-Where each step of it has a `question` and set of `quickReplies` to suggest to the User.
+Each step of it has a `question` and set of `quickReplies` to suggest to the User.
 Field `columnName` represents the name of the column in Airtable, used to store the answer, while User goes through the Quiz.
 Values, stored in the table are integers in range of 1-3.

 ### db.js and messenger.js